Pitch (resin)

 Pitch is a viscoelastic polymer which can be natural or manufactured, derived from petroleum, coal tar, or plants.
 Pitch produced from petroleum may be called bitumen or asphalt, while plant-derived pitch, a resin, is known as rosin in its solid form.
-Tar is sometimes used interchangeably with pitch, but generally refers to a more liquid substance derived from coal production, including coal tar, or from plants, as in pine tar.
+Tar is sometimes used interchangeably with pitch but generally refers to less viscous substances, including some derived from coal production, such as coal tar, and some from plants, such as pine tar.

 Production

 Pitch is the principal product of coal tar, at least from the economic perspective.
 Coal tar is produced by thermolysis of coal, usually with the objective of obtaining coke, which is heavily used in the production of iron and steel.
 The thermolysis is conducted at >700 °C, yielding about 75% of coke, the rest being tar and gases.
 The tar is further processed, generating some chemicals, some fuel (for the thermolysis and distillation), and a soft pitch.
 Further treatment of the soft pitch yields pitch.

-Pitch sometimes refers to materials obtained from conifers, i.e. naval stores.
+Pitch sometimes refers to materials obtained from conifers, such as naval stores.
 Somewhat like the processing of coal to coke and tar, tree exudates (rosins) are processed (solvent extraction or distillation) to obtain organic compounds.
 The pitch is obtained from fractions with a high boiling point or is undistillable.